-One Killed, Several Injured After Building Under Construction Collapses in Parklands [Video]
+One Killed, Several Injured After Building Collapses in Parklands [Video]

-One person has been reported dead and several others injured after a building under construction collapsed at Parklands, Nairobi, on Thursday.
+One person has been reported dead and several others injured after a wall of a building collapsed at Parklands, Nairobi, on Thursday.

-Eyewitnesses said a wall of the building came tumbling down trapping some of the workers at the site located in Parklands Fifth Avenue.
+Eyewitnesses said the wall adjacent to another building under construction came tumbling down fatally injuring a male worker at the site located in Parklands Fifth Avenue.

+Colleagues, who were setting the concrete piers of the new building, rushed to save him but were also injured after another section of the wall caved in.

-The injured were rushed to nearby hospitals for medical attention.
+Kahawa Tungu understands that the injured were rushed to the St Mary’s hospital for treatment.

 BREAKING: One dead, several injured after building collapses in Parklands 5th Avenue, Nairobi. @Hot_96Kenya @Ma3route pic.twitter.com/NxoCIlhxfj